Doggy Daycare Owner Says She Was Groped, Sexually Harassed By Illinois State Inspector Who Still Has A Job

 CHICAGO (CBS) — Pass or fail – Leah Bindig’s doggy daycare business, her livelihood, depended on it.

-It was all in the hands of a State of Illinois inspector – and a man was caught on camera inspecting more than just the facility.READ MORE: Chicago Weather: Hot Weekend Ahead
+It was all in the hands of a State of Illinois inspector – a man caught on camera groping the woman.READ MORE: Barry Lee Whelpley, 76, Charged In 1972 Murder Of 15-Year-Old Julie Ann Hanson In Naperville

 CBS 2 Investigator Megan Hickey on Thursday night was asking why the state employee still has a job.